-During fiscal year 2022, approximately 83% of our sales of factory-built homes were to independent distributors.
+During fiscal year 2023, approximately 83% of our sales of factory-built homes were to independent distributors.
 As is common in the industry, independent distributors may also sell homes produced by competing manufacturers.
-We may not be able to establish relationships with new independent distributors or maintain good relationships with independent distributors that sell our homes.
-Even if we do establish and maintain relationships with independent distributors, these distributors are not obligated to sell our homes exclusively and may choose to sell competitors' homes.
+We may not be able to establish relationships with new independent distributors or maintain good relationships with independent distributors, these distributors that sell our homes.
+Even if we do establish and maintain relationships with independent distributors, these distributors are not obligated to sell our homes exclusively.
 The independent distributors with whom we have relationships can cancel these relationships on short notice.
 In addition, these distributors may not remain financially solvent, as they are subject to industry, economic, demographic and seasonal trends similar to those faced by us.
 If we do not establish and maintain relationships with solvent independent distributors in one or more of our markets, revenue in those markets could decline.